Cross-validation estimate of the number of clusters in a network: Results

+We consider four types of cross-validation errors.
+All of the errors are calculated using the results of inferences based on the stochastic block model.
+We denote $A^{\cav{i}{j}}$ as the adjacency matrix of a network in which $A_{ij}$ is unobserved, i.e., in which it is unknown whether $A_{ij}=0$ or $A_{ij}=1$.
+We hereafter generally denote $p(X \lvert Y)$ as the probability of $X$ that is conditioned on $Y$ or the likelihood of $Y$ when $X$ is observed.

-\textit{Bayes prediction error} --- The need to evaluate the predictability of the learned model is another principle of model assessment.
-In the context of a network, we quantify how well our model predicts the existence or nonexistence of edges for ``new data.''
-In reality, however, we do not have the ``new data'' in a given dataset.
-Therefore, we consider the cross-validation estimate as a proxy of the prediction error; we select a model with a small value of the error.
-We denote by $A^{\cav{i}{j}}$ the adjacency matrix of a network in which $A_{ij}$ is missing, i.e., in which it is unknown whether $A_{ij}=0$ or $A_{ij}=1$.
-The posterior predictive distribution $\hat{p}(A_{ij} = 1 | A^{\cav{i}{j}})$ of the model in which vertices $i$ and $j$ are connected given dataset $A^{\cav{i}{j}}$, or the marginal likelihood of the learned model for the vertex pair, is
+The process of edge prediction is two-fold: first, we estimate the cluster assignments of a vertex pair; then, we predict whether an edge exists.
+Thus, the posterior predictive distribution $p(A_{ij} = 1 | A^{\cav{i}{j}})$ of the model in which the vertices $i$ and $j$ are connected given dataset $A^{\cav{i}{j}}$, or the marginal likelihood of the learned model for the vertex pair, is the following:

+where $\bracket{\cdots}_{A^{\cav{i}{j}}}$ is the average over $p(\sigma_{i}, \sigma_{j} \lvert A^{\cav{i}{j}})$ and we have omitted some of the conditioned parameters.
 The error should be small when the prediction of edge existence for every vertex pair is accurate.
-Thus, the probability distribution (\ref{MarginalEdgePrediction}) is close, in the sense of the Kullback--Leibler (KL) divergence, to the actual distribution, which is given as the empirical distribution.
+In other words, the probability distribution in which each element has probability of equation (\ref{MarginalEdgePrediction}) is close, in the sense of the Kullback--Leibler (KL) divergence, to the actual distribution, which is given as the empirical distribution.
 Therefore, it is natural to employ, as a measure of the prediction error, the cross-entropy error function \cite{BishopPRML}